gameworkers/zine-gdc-2019/copy-src/00-main-copy.md

 structured, where the profits go, and where decision-making power actually lies.

-**Any business is above all made up of its workers**: they are the ones who are actually producing what the business sells, and whose labor is the source of its profits.
+**Any business is above all made up of its workers**: they are the ones who are actually producing what the business sells, and whose labour is the source of its profits.
 But who do these profits go to?
 Not to them, but rather to those who happen to own the company: the shareholders.
 Large publicly-traded corporations can have millions of shareholders, and while some companies can be owned by a single business owner, even tiny startups typically have outside investors as shareholders beyond the original founders.

 To shareholders, all that the business represents is a source of profit, either through the business itself increasing in value, or through money dividends.